andydoro/IMA767_MEDP349_Spring2019/README.md

 * wiring
 * connectors
 * enclosures & panel mount components

+### April 1 - Last day to withdraw from a course with a grade of "W"

 ### Week 10, April 3 - Final Project Concept Discussion / Wireless
 * electromagnetic spectrum